dd9jn/rfc4880bis/crypto-refresh.md

 There are two fields consisting of Signature subpackets.
 The first field is hashed with the rest of the signature data, while the second is unhashed.
 The second set of subpackets is not cryptographically protected by the signature and should include only advisory information.

+The differences between a V4 and V5 signature are very small: a V5 signature merely increases the width of the size indicators for the signed data, making it more capable when signing large keys or messages.

 The algorithms for converting the hash function result to a signature are described in {{computing-signatures}}.